networktocode/awesome-network-automation/README.md

 # IPAM

 - [bluecat](https://www.bluecatnetworks.com/products/ip-address-management/) - BlueCat provides network intelligence and insight into the relationship between devices, users and IP addresses that can be put into action to improve security and ensure reliable, always-on business connectivity.
+- [Device42](https://www.device42.com) - DAutomatically maintain an up-to-date inventory of your physical, virtual, and cloud servers and containers, network components, software, services, applications, and their inter-relationships and inter-dependencies.
+Integrations, REST APIs and webhooks to automate your workflows with a modern CMDB as a single source of truth.
+Comes with powerful Data Center Infrastructure Management, IP Address Management and Application Mappings.
+Mostly leverages SNMP or vendor provided APIs that are well adopted/documented.
 - [haci](http://haci.larsux.de/) - HaCi is an IP Address / Network Administration (IPAM) Tool with IPv6 support.
 - [infoblox](https://www.infoblox.com/) - Industry leader in DNS, DHCP, and IP address management, the category known as DDI
 - [netbox](https://github.com/digitalocean/netbox) - NetBox is an IP address management (IPAM) and data center infrastructure management (DCIM) tool.
 - [nipap](http://spritelink.github.io/NIPAP/) - nipap is a sleek, intuitive and powerful IP address management system built to handle large amounts of IP addresses.
 - [NSoT](https://github.com/dropbox/nsot) - Network Source of Truth is an open source IPAM and network inventory database.
 - [phpipam](https://phpipam.net/) - phpipam is an open-source web IP address management application (IPAM).
 Its goal is to provide light, modern and useful IP address management.
+- [TeemIP](https://sourceforge.net/projects/teemip/) - TeemIp is an open source, WEB based, IP Adress Management (IPAM) tool that provides comprehensive IP Management capabilities.
+It allows you to manage your IPv4 and IPv6 spaces through a simple and powerful user interface: track user requests, discover and allocate IPs, manage your IP plan and your subnet space in accordance with best in class IP Management practices.

 # Configuration Management